 The early perception of even very slight degrees of anoxæmia, and a knowledge of the proper methods of eliminating this factor, are among the most important accomplishments of the anæsthetist; for he should very clearly bear the fact in mind that during anæsthesia a condition in which oxygen is not gaining access to the system in adequate amount is fraught with very real danger to life in two distinct directions.

-First, because the respiratory centre in the medulla after primary stimulation is depressed both by the action of the anæsthetic in the blood and by a state of anoxæmia.
-It is therefore more readily reduced in vitality by the two influences combined than by the former acting alone.
+First, because the respiratory centre in the medulla is primarily stimulated, and afterwards depressed, by the action of an anæsthetic in the blood, and, being also similarly affected by a state of anoxæmia, is therefore far more readily reduced in vitality by the two influences combined than by the former influence acting alone.

-Secondly, particularly under chloroform, because of the rapid supervention of cardiac dilatation and paralysis when the cavities of the auricles and ventricles are laden with a drug which weakens their contractions, if the coronary vessels which nourish them are at the same time filled with venous blood.
+Secondly, particularly under chloroform, because of the rapid supervention of secondary cardiac dilatation and paralysis, when the cavities of the auricles and ventricles are laden with a drug which weakens their contractions, if the coronary vessels which nourish them are at the same time filled with venous blood.

-The progressive stages of asphyxia which are to be observed in the human being when some exciting cause is at work in other circumstances are hardly to be expected, and are not, as a fact, exhibited in any marked degree in anæsthesia.
+The progressive stages of asphyxia which are to be observed in the human being when some exciting cause is at work during the waking state are hardly to be expected, and do not, as a fact, exhibit themselves in any marked degree when ether or chloroform has been added to the circulating fluids.